Teen Counselling for Anxiety, Stress & Depression

 A note for parents and carers

 Wanting support for your child can bring up a lot of uncertainty.
 Many parents worry about saying the wrong thing or not knowing the best way to help.
 Young people do not always have the words for what they’re feeling, especially when life starts to feel overwhelming, emotionally heavy, or hard to make sense of.
-Counselling offers a calm, supportive space where they can feel heard without pressure or judgment.
+And sometimes they can lash out and be hurtful.
+Counselling offers a calm, supportive space where they can feel heard without pressure or judgment and be given the opportunity to learn tools to communicate effectively.

 Part of my role is helping create a balance where both the young person and parent feel supported.
 Sessions remain a safe space for young people to speak openly, while parents are still included where appropriate.
 This is not about shutting parents out or keeping secrets.
 It is about creating enough trust and emotional safety for counselling to feel genuinely supportive and effective.